 But the Republican groups, who had been allowed to join the lawsuit as intervenors, on Tuesday appealed to the Georgia Supreme Court.

 They argue that the interpretation of Georgia law put forth by the plaintiffs and accepted by Cox was incorrect.
 The runoff election set for Dec.
 6 is clearly a continuation of the Nov.
 8 general election and is subject to the prohibition on Saturday voting immediately after a holiday, they argue.

 Counties had been relying on the guidance provided by Raffensperger as they prepared for the runoff election, under the assumption that voting would not be allowed Nov.
 26, the Republican groups argue.
 Only 10 counties — “all of them Democrat-leaning” — plan to hold early voting on Saturday, they note.

 That “sows confusion and inequity into the voting process, preventing the clarity and uniformity that Georgia’s citizens deserve,” they argue.

 The Supreme Court has given the Warnock campaign and Democratic groups until 9 a.m.
 Wednesday to file a response.

 Warnock and Walker, the former University of Georgia and NFL football star, were forced into a Dec.
 6 runoff because neither won a majority in the midterm election this month.
-Early in-person voting ends on Dec.
-2, the Friday before Election Day, which means that Nov.
-26 would be the only possible Saturday when early voting could be held.

 Georgia’s 2021 election law compressed the time period between the general election and the runoff to four weeks, and Thanksgiving falls in the middle.
 Many Georgians will be offered only five weekdays of early in-person voting beginning Nov.
 28.